 All HMS students are required to be enrolled in a minimum of one semester of P.E. each year.
 Students may elect to enroll in more.
-Requirements for all students participating in Physical Education classes are as: All 7th and 8th grade students enrolled in P.E. need to have a uniform which can be purchased at HMS at a cost of \$15.00.
+Requirements for all students participating in Physical Education classes are as: All 7th and 8th grade students enrolled in P.E. need to have a uniform including a shirt, which will be provided by HMS (students are expected to provide their own athletic shorts, socks and tennis shoes).
 Sixth grade students are not required to change clothing for P.E. class.
 Due to safety concerns, shoes need to be worn properly at all times.
 Also due to safety concerns, jewelry is not permitted to be worn in any P.E class.
 Wearing the P.E. uniform as normal clothing for the day is not an acceptable practice.
 Effective use of daily deodorant is suggested for good personal hygiene.
 If any middle school student is unable to participate in gym class because of an illness or accident, a parent's note and/or school nurse will be acceptable for only one day.
-After the first day, a doctor, RN or

-LPN note will be required or by administration for the student to be given permission not to participate.
+After the first day, a doctor, RN or LPN note will be required or by administration for the student to be given permission not to participate.
 An alternative assignment may be given to the student to complete for points, if parent or doctor notes are given to the teacher.